Step-by-step workflow guide

 Full signal set.
 RAO scoring and cost modeling are precise.
 Reports carry maximum authority — suitable for procurement and executive briefings.

-Signal strength is computed across ~23 weighted signals: environment type, budget, regulatory scope, system inventory, integration detail, constraints, staffing, timeline, and more.
+Signal strength is computed from the evidence you provide — environment type, budget, regulatory scope, system inventory, integration detail, constraints, staffing, timeline, and related fields.
 Answering any follow-up question immediately updates your score.

 Answer your Smart Follow-Up questions